ablaom/MachineLearningInJulia2020/tutorials.md

-OneHotEncoder | one-hot encoder `Multiclass` (and optionally `OrderedFactor`) features Standardizer | standardize (whiten) a vector or all `Continuous` features of a table UnivariateBoxCoxTransformer | apply a learned Box-Cox transformation to a vector UnivariateDiscretizer | discretize a `Continuous` vector, and hence render its elscityp `OrderedFactor`
+OneHotEncoder | one-hot encoder `Multiclass` (and optionally `OrderedFactor`) features Standardizer | standardize (whiten) a vector or all `Continuous` features of a table UnivariateBoxCoxTransformer | apply a learned Box-Cox transformation to a vector UnivariateDiscretizer | discretize a `Continuous` vector, and hence render its elscitypw `OrderedFactor`

 In addition to "dynamic" transformers (ones that learn something from the data and must be `fit!`) users can wrap ordinary functions